michielp1807/FoobarSongrequestTwitchBot/README.md

 7. Run twitchbot-starter.bat, it should be showing some of the songs in your playlist

 8. It now should be working, go to the twitch channel you added the bot to and write *!ping* in chat, it should respond with *pong!*, you can also see the chat in the twitchbot window

+9. Try requesting a song from your playlist, it now should be working

 ####  6. Trouble shooting